Clinical Education

 Clinical Requirements

 The purpose of the Clinical Instruction Plan at the University of Arkansas is to place students in a structured clinical setting where they can develop their athletic training skills under the direct supervision of an athletic training preceptor or physician certified by the Board of Certification for Athletic Trainers (BOC).
 The goal of the clinical education program is to provide students with the opportunity to put their didactic learning into practice.
-In order to be in compliance with the accreditation guidelines of the Commission on Accreditation of Athletic Training Education (CAATE), students admitted to the Master of Athletic Training program are required to be exposed to populations that include clients/patients:
+Students' clinical education experiences include clients/patients:

 - Throughout the lifespan (for example, pediatric, adult, elderly)